DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 constraints and editorial policies that occur in the parts of the world where it is conducted.

-Born in the wake of what Milad Doueihi calls the 'great digital conversion[^1] and what is commonly referred to as the 'digital revolution', intermedial studies are barely 30 years old.
+Born in the wake of what Milad Doueihi calls the *great digital conversion*[^1] and what is commonly referred to as the *digital revolution*, intermedial studies are barely 30 years old.
 That's not much, considering the dispersal and often isolation of the first intermedial researchers, an isolation that was aggravated precisely by the profusion of labels used to describe their subject matter.
-It took almost 10 years -- from the mid-1980s to the mid-1990s -- before bridges were built between some of the research groups and the first international research network began to take shape.
+It took almost 10 years – from the mid-1980s to the mid-1990s – before bridges were built between some of the research groups and the first international research network began to take shape.
 And it was another 20 years before an international scientific association devoted to